 A standard layer pellet weighs roughly 0.25 lbs per cup.

-- One chicken eats about 1 cup of feed per day.
+- One standard chicken eats about 1 cup of feed per day

-- Note: This varies based on breed and weather.
-My Buff Orpingtons eat slightly more than my Leghorns—closer to 0.3 lbs each on cold days.
+Note: This varies based on breed and weather.
+My Buff Orpingtons eat slightly more than my Leghorns, closer to 0.3 lbs each on cold days.
+During winter months, I notice consumption increases by about 10 to 15 percent across the flock.

 Daily Feed Amount in Pounds and Kilograms